AJP Excel Information

 I installed the companies network infrastructure, purchased I.T. hardware and software.
 I have installed and maintained mainframes, mini-frames, servers and desktop PC's.
 I provide our users with both software and hardware support.

-I now mainly write bespoke solutions for reporting projects, using Office and VBA.
+In 2018 I transferred to a team within the parent company.
+Current the role is technical business partner where I mainly write bespoke solutions for reporting projects, using Office and VBA.